SchweizerischeBundesbahnen/mobile-ios-design-swiftui/README.md

 ## SBBInfoView

-SBBInfoView is an expandable view with a title and a text to be used for showing general information.
-You need to set its title.
-Optional parameters are its detail, titleAccessibility,  and detailAccessibility (use the Accessibility parameters to modify the voiceover Texts).
+SBBInfoView is an expandable view with an image and a text.
+It is usually displayed as the upmost View to provide some information about the current screen.

 You can use the SBBInfoView it like so: